chande/ihylts/README.md

 5. Extract title, publication date, and panel image URLs.
 6. Insert the new comic into the database.
 7. Publish a message to RabbitMQ with the new comic’s ID, title, and panel URLs.

----

-## Queue

-- **RabbitMQ** facilitates notifications from the collector to the analyzer indicating a new comic is ready for OCR.

----

-## Data Analysis (Python service)

-1. Consume a message from the queue.
-2. For each panel URL (one or more), request the image.
+8. For each panel URL (one or more), request the image.
-3. Extract text with `pytesseract`.
+9. Extract text with `pytesseract`.
-4. Sanitize/normalize the extracted text.
+10. Sanitize/normalize the extracted text.
-5. Update the corresponding database record with the OCR results.
+11. Update the corresponding database record with the OCR results.

 ---